How to Identify and Prevent Blossom-End Rot

 Pest Type

-Blossom-end rot can be a frustrating problem that seemingly comes out of nowhere.
+Do your tomatoes look as if they are rotting?
+The culprit is probably blossom-end rot!
+This frustrating problem can appear to come out of nowhere.
 Here are top tips for preventing blossom-end rot on your tomatoes and other garden plants.

 What Is Blossom-End Rot?